ElmarOdz/CON-STRUCT/README.md

 # CON-STRUCT

-                                            # CON-STRUCT
+                                              CON-STRUCT
                                             Bring together
-      ## THE TEAM
+       THE TEAM
     DORINE KHAINZA - Development, Research and Documentation MARIE-ELEN ODIMBA KOMBE - Development, Analysis and Documentation

     The above roles have been decided due to student strengths and capabilities in the particular areas of execution.

-TECHNOLOGIES
+  ## TECHNOLOGIES

 Inorder to execute this project, we shall implement and use the following;

-Front-end: HTML, CSS, JavaScript, Bootstrap, jQuery, React
+- Front-end: HTML, CSS, JavaScript, Bootstrap, jQuery, React
-Back-end: Node.js, Express.js
+- Back-end: Node.js, Express.js
-Database: Firebase
+- Database: Firebase

-This technology was chosen because it will be quick and easy to develop the app seamlessly and smoothly.
+These technologies were chosen because it will be quick and easy to develop the app seamlessly and smoothly.
 It is also;

-Cost effective
+-Cost effective
-User friendly
+-User friendly
-Cross-platform compatible
+-Cross-platform compatible

-INSTALLATION AND SETUP
+  ##INSTALLATION AND SETUP
 To run this web application on your local machine, follow the steps below:
 Clone this repository to your local machine.
 Install Node.js and MongoDB on your machine.